handong1587/handong1587.github.io/_posts/leisure/2015-08-29-short-comments-on-movies.md

 *The Bourne Legacy (2014)* : Compared to original *The Bourne* trilogy, maybe this one is .. boring?

 *Kill Bill (2003)*: I happened to know that the original Volume 1 contains a crazy 88 fight scene - it was so bloody and violent that Quentin Tarantino had to make the famous fight scene black and white.
-Pity that I couldn't find the uncensored one..
+You can check out on this: [https://thepiratebay.la/torrent/8028488/KILL_BILL__THE_WHOLE_BLOODY_AFFAIR_hd-720p_DTS](https://thepiratebay.la/torrent/8028488/KILL_BILL__THE_WHOLE_BLOODY_AFFAIR_hd-720p_DTS)

 (2012-01-26) *Psycho (1960)*: